Fajar and Senja Utama Solo

-Fajar and Senja Utama Solo (in English are the Main Dawn and Dusk of Solo) are 2 passenger trains with the executive & economy which between Pasar Senen & Solo Balapan via Purwokerto & Yogyakarta.
+Fajar and Senja Utama Solo (in English are the Main Dawn and Dusk of Solo) are 2 passenger trains with the executive & economy which between Pasar Senen and Solo Balapan via Purwokerto and Yogyakarta.

 The train only offer daily each way, like morning schedule heading to Solo Balapan use by the Fajar Utama Solo, while night schedule heading to Jakarta Pasar Senen by the Senja Utama Solo train around 570 km (354 mil) in 7 hours 48 minutes.

 History

-The Senja Utama Solo train was launched on 14 October 1978 with the former route Solo Balapan-Gambir, the business class service uses a train set made by Goša from Yugoslavia.
+The Senja Utama Solo train was launched on 14 October 1978 with the former serving Solo Balapan-Gambir, the business class service uses a train set made by Goša from Yugoslavia.
 The train set has a distinctive feature, namely the number of windows as many as eight on each side.
 The number of windows was later adjusted like other business trains.

 In 1986, the Fajar Utama Solo train was launched that travel at morning.

 In the 1990s, the train also carried executive-A, executive-B and couchette cars (sleeper cars with patented mattresses), before finally returning to full business.
 On 25 November 1994, business train couchette are priced with Rp33.000,00.

 In 2016, The Fajar and Senja Utama Solo train return to serving executive class.

 On 21 May 2019, the Fajar and Senja Utama train operates using a series of stainless steel trains made by PT INKA with executive class and premium economy services.

 With the enactment of train travel chart as of 1 December 2019, this train has experienced changes to its travel schedule departure time from Jakarta is in the morning while departure time from Solo Balapan is in the evening so the name of the train has been adjusted.

 On 31 January 2025, the Fajar and Senja Utama Solo train officially uses the latest generation of mixed executive and economy class trains made of stainless steel made by PT INKA Madiun.
 The Fajar and Senja Utama Solo trains use used Trainset 23 from the Direct Train route Semarang Tawang–Jakarta Gambir (not a handover from the Logawa series), for the premium economy trains will be transferred to the Purwokerto Depot (PWT) for the operation of this Logawa train.